nottmhospitals/actions_sandbox/README.md

       - '**/README.md'
 ```

+### How to Enforce Auto-Merge based off Action Passing

+1. Enable auto-merge for your repository, see the Github documentation here

+2. Go to the branch protection rules of your repository.
+To get there: Go to your repository settings then go to **"branches"** in the section **"Code and automation"**

+4. Add or edit the branch protection rules for the branch you want to merge your pull requests into, so e.g. main or master

+4. Activate **"Require status checks to pass before merging"**

+5. Type each name of your (Github Actions) workflows into the free text field with the description **"Search for status checks in the last week of this repository"**

+6. Then auto-merging should be possible.

+###### For more information about Merging  follow this link: [Auto Merge](https://stackoverflow.com/questions/71623045/automatic-merge-after-tests-pass-using-actions)

 **WARNING:**
 Total billable is not equal to run time, it rounds up to the minute so if a build runs for 19 seconds it will end up being 1 minute.